lukas-reineke/cbfmt/README.md

 # cbfmt (codeblock format)

-A tool to format codeblocks inside markdown and org documents.
+A tool to format codeblocks inside markdown, org, and restructuredtext documents.
 It iterates over all codeblocks, and formats them with the tool(s) specified for the language of the block.